-Chapter 17 Target Keeps it Simple with Their Black Friday Catalog Focuses on Price
+Chapter 17 Target Keeps it Simple with Their Black Friday Catalog Focusing on Price

 The day after Thanksgiving has marked the beginning of the holiday retail season since 1932.